 The Seinfeld script formula

-One of the basic lessons a screenwriter learns is that their characters need to go through significant change, so that the viewer can have an emotional journey with the characters in the script.
+One of the first lessons a screenwriter will learn is that their characters need to go through significant change, so that the viewer can go on an emotional journey with the characters in the script.

-That isn’t to say Seinfeld doesn’t have a formula, but it is built around resistance.
+That isn’t to say Seinfeld doesn’t have a formula, but the entire sitcom is built around resistance.

 Resistance against the formulas that govern so many other shows.